THE ACADEMIC RESOURCE CENTER'S ROLE

 Main Campus: firstname.lastname@example.org

 It is the student's responsibility to notify the Academic Resource Center immediately if s/he is not going to class, or if the class schedule has changed.
 If the student has three absences without prior notice, the Academic Resource Center reserves the right to terminate interpreting/CART services.
-If the student is not satisfied with the interpreter/CART writer, contact the ARC to discuss next steps.
+If the student is not satisfied with the interpreter/CART writer, contact the Academic Resource Center to discuss next steps.